-Bladder and Bowel Community are proud to partner with HARTMANN UKI to launch the new online Continence Advice Service.
+Bladder and Bowel Community are proud to partner with HARTMANN UKI to provide a new online Continence Advice Service.

-This new continence service will provide FREE discreet advice for sufferers and carers with bladder and bowel concerns.
+This continence service provides FREE discreet advice for sufferers and carers with bladder and bowel concerns.
 The service comes in response to the growing need of Community members for access to confidential, discreet advice.
-This is even more noticeable this year due lockdowns and sufferers limiting visits to their GP or their Continence Service and look online for information.
+This is even more noticeable due to recent lockdowns and sufferers limiting visits to their GP or their Continence Service and look online for information.

 Incontinence is a term that is used to describe any accidental or involuntary loss of urine from the bladder (urinary incontinence) or involuntary bowel motion, faeces, or wind from the bowel (faecal or bowel incontinence).
 It’s a widespread condition that affects between 3 and 6 million people in the UK and ranges in severity from a few drops of urine to complete loss of bladder or bowel control.